Sonali504/task-manager/README.md

 This is a simple task dashboard web application designed using HTML, CSS, and JavaScript.
 It provides users with a convenient interface to manage projects, tasks, messages, and timelines.

+<h2>Deployment </h2>

+The project is deployed and can be accessed here :- https://main--warm-crumble-39fc3d.netlify.app/

 <h2>Features</h2>